Pravargav/lifeStyle/popCornUseCases.md

 # ->  Don't consume porn when you are

 ```
- -> extremely happy/
- -> acheived many things in a single day
+ extremely happy / acheived many things in a single day

 ```